KipzonderKop101/Discord-Moderation/README.md

 - Mute and unmute
 - Warn and clear warnings
 - Clear messages
 - And more!
-A more detailed list [commands](here)
+A more detailed list [here](commands)

 ## Installation

-To keep things clear, this page does not hold a detailed guide of how to install and set-up the bot, however, you can find a detailed guide [here](), which will walk you through the entire process.
+To keep things clear, this page does not hold a detailed guide of how to install and set-up the bot, however, you can find a detailed guide [here](https://github.com/KipzonderKop101/Discord-Moderation/blob/main/docs/GUIDE.md), which will walk you through the entire process.

 ## Support